A Tree Grows in Springfield: Plot

 While Homer is sleeping on a hammock, he is dreaming of playing in the World Series until he starts drowning because it starts raining.
 After rain leaks into the house, Homer starts feeling depressed over his life.
 Lisa decides to cheer him up by purchasing a raffle ticket at a fundraiser at Springfield Elementary School for a MyPad, and Homer wins.

 Using the MyPad brightens Homer's mood.
 He begins using it all the time, which distracts him from work and his children.
 Playing with the MyPad while walking with Maggie, Homer falls through a manhole and shatters the MyPad.

 Without the MyPad, Homer becomes sad again.
 Ned Flanders shows the Simpson family that the word "Hope" has been written on the Simpsons' backyard tree in sap.
 Flanders thinks it is a message from God saying He is there to help Homer in his time of need.
 Homer chooses to believe in the miracle.
 He invites the townspeople to come see the tree.
 However, reporter Kent Brockman decides to expose the truth of the matter.

 Brockman finds a thermal video that shows someone wandering onto the Simpsons' backyard and writing "Hope" onto the tree with maple syrup.
 Homer is distraught once again until Marge reassures him that the hope he felt was real.
 Homer wonders who wrote the message on the tree.
 Later, someone approaches the backyard tree and continues writing "Hope" onto the tree.
 It is revealed to be a sleepwalking Homer.

-The episode ends with an animated short called Logomania.
+The episode ends with an animated short called Logomania (a parody of Logorama).
 Malibu Stacy and a Happy Little Elf are driving through a city made of logos.
 They flirt with each other, but the elf is rear-ended by Burly, who catches Stacy's eye.
 When Funzo rampages through the city, Burly runs away, and Funzo captures Stacy.
 The elf rescues Stacy, and they kiss and drive away together.

 Cultural references

 An animated version of David After Dentist is played on the shattered MyPad.

 In July 2016, Fox released a modified version of the scene of Homer at the zoo where Homer is now playing Pokémon Go, which was released that month.

+The episodes title is a reference to the 1943 novel A Tree Grows in Brooklyn.